Jacob7203/landing/content/pages/terms.md

   title: Terms and Conditions
   description: This is the terms and conditions page
   extra:
-    - name: 'og:type'
+    - name: "og:type"
       value: website
       keyName: property
-    - name: 'og:title'
+    - name: "og:title"
       value: Terms and Conditions
       keyName: property
-    - name: 'og:description'
+    - name: "og:description"
       value: This is the terms and conditions page
       keyName: property
-    - name: 'twitter:card'
+    - name: "twitter:card"
       value: summary
-    - name: 'twitter:title'
+    - name: "twitter:title"
       value: Terms and Conditions
-    - name: 'twitter:description'
+    - name: "twitter:description"
       value: This is the terms and conditions page
 layout: page
 ---

 Last updated: May 15, 2021

 Please read these terms and conditions carefully before using Our Service.